Online Submissions

 Conclusion(s)

-- This section should include only conclusions directly supported by the results.
+- This section includes only conclusions directly supported by the results.

-- Equal emphasis should be put on positive and negative findings of equal scientific value.
+- Put equal emphasis on positive and negative findings of equal scientific value.

-- The importance and clinical relevance of the study should be described without speculation or overgeneralisation.
+- Describe importance and clinical relevance of the study without speculating or overgeneralising.

-- This section should state, if necessary, whether additional research is required to begin using the obtained information in a clinical setting.
+- Explain, if necessary, whether additional research is required to begin using the obtained information in a clinical setting.

 VI.
 Text layout and formatting